Inkozi/Job_App-Python-Pacman/README.md

 	2) a collision response
 	3) a render

-This was very convienant so when I iterated through objects and routed responses I didn't need to care about which object was being called.
+This was very convenient so when I iterated through objects and routed responses I didn't need to care about which object was being called.
 It was a little time-consuming to setup like this.
 However; it paid off when it came to adding features in that I only needed to worry about the actor itself.
 The core of this is keeping api's similar to one another but also building an iterator to pass custom objects through